 European Union misappropriation sanctions

-Even though Ursula von der Leyen announced the plans to expand the EU’s existing human rights sanctions regime, corruption as an offence that could trigger the imposition of the EU’s restrictive measures has yet to be included.
+Even though the plans to follow the practice of its partner sanctioning jurisdictions and adopt an EU global sanctions regime for corruption have been underway in 2023, they have yet to materialise.
 Therefore, at the moment, the only regimes with an anti-corruption focus are the EU misappropriation sanctions, adopted after the 2011 revolutions in Tunisia and Egypt and 2014 in Ukraine on people suspected of corruption from the ousted regimes.

 The Egypt regime was lifted in 2021.